anyamiletic/rn_navigation/README.md

 ![folder structure](https://github.com/anyamiletic/rn_navigation/blob/main/assets/file_structure.png?raw=true)

-While our `App.js` remains in the root directory.
+You can download the `hotel_logo` from the github repo provided at the end of this tutorial, or use your own.
 Next, we will create our Drawer Navigator that contains three routes (our Stack Navigators).
 For now, the stacks will contain a single screen defined directly in the stack file.
 In a real app, the stack can contain many screens, but it's important to have at least one.
 Following are the contents of the stack files:

 ###### HomeStackNavigator.js: